LOADING ...

 Until I home

-But that didn't survivor's guilt
+But didn't stop survivor's guilt

 Or how A-1 my foundation was